Skip to main content

 Required, string

 Unique code that identifies the metric.
-This value must match the code property of an active metric.
+Use the code you provided when you created the metric.

 external_subscription_id